 Because the Company does not designate its commodity and certain foreign currency derivative instruments as hedges under GAAP, volatility in net income (loss) attributable to UGI International as determined in accordance with GAAP can occur as a result of gains and losses on commodity and certain foreign currency derivative instruments not associated with current-period transactions.
 These gains and losses result principally from recording changes in unrealized gains and losses on unsettled commodity and certain foreign currency derivative instruments that economically hedge anticipated future purchases or sales of energy commodities, or in the case of certain foreign currency derivatives, reduce volatility in anticipated future earnings associated with our foreign operations.
-In order to adjust for the impacts of these changes in unrealized gains and losses and other significant discrete items that can affect the comparison of period-over-period results, we present the non-GAAP measures, adjusted total margin, adjusted operating income, adjusted income before income taxes and adjusted net income attributable to UGI International, in order to assist in the evaluation of UGI International's overall performance.
+In order to adjust for the impacts of these changes in unrealized gains and losses, we present the non-GAAP measures, adjusted total margin, adjusted operating income, adjusted income before income taxes and adjusted net income attributable to UGI International, in order to assist in the evaluation of UGI International's overall performance.
 For further information on these non-GAAP measures and reconciliations to the most closely associated GAAP measures, see "Non-GAAP Financial Measures" below.

-Three Months Ended June 30, 2019
+Three Months Ended March 31, 2019

-Net income attributable to UGI International as determined in accordance with GAAP was \$5.9 million in the 2019 three-month period compared to \$52.2 million in the 2018 three-month period.
-Our GAAP results in the 2019 three-month period reflect after-tax losses on commodity derivative instruments not associated with current-period transactions of \$(7.0) million compared to GAAP results in the 2018 three-month period that reflect after-tax gains on commodity derivative instruments not associated with current period transactions of \$29.9 million.
-Our GAAP results also reflect after-tax unrealized (losses) gains on certain foreign currency derivative instruments not associated with current-period transactions of \$(0.6) million and \$17.7 million in the 2019 and 2018 three-month periods, respectively.
+Net income attributable to UGI International as determined in accordance with GAAP was \$65.3 million in the 2019 three-month period compared to \$61.1 million in the 2018 three-month period.
+Our GAAP results in the 2019 three-month period reflect after-tax losses on commodity derivative instruments not associated with current-period transactions of \$23.0 million compared to GAAP results in the 2018 three-month period that reflect after-tax losses on commodity derivative instruments not associated with current period transactions of \$13.2 million.
+Our GAAP results also reflect after-tax unrealized gains (losses) on certain foreign currency derivative instruments not associated with current period transactions of \$3.2 million and \$(1.4) million in the 2019 and 2018 three-month periods, respectively.